 These carriers both utilize the WiFi networks wherever you are and have phones that do the switching automatically for you.

 Google Fi’s coverage map just worked better and I felt better going with the backing of Google.

 Republic Wireless has a lot of strong recommendations out in the wild too.

 I bought a Motorola X4 outright for $200 and now pay about $30 a month including all fees and taxes.

 The major carriers are too expensive.
 The longer you stay with them, the more your bill creeps up for less and less actual service in return.

 Google Fi gives you back all of the control you were missing.
 I can use down to the 1/10th of a gigabyte my data usage.
 My data is mine to pay for as much or as little as I choose.

 The simple and clear billing, along with being able to update your account as you see fit, makes managing your Google Fi incredibly easy.
 You can add or remove lines with ease.

 While being a low cost carrier, you still have the enormity and backing of Google.

-Have you looked into the low cost carriers out there?
+Have you looked into the low-cost carriers out there?
 Who did you go with and why?
-We would love to know!
+We would love to know in the comments below!